HumanCellAtlas/data-store/README.md

 Some tests require the Elasticsearch service to be running on the local system.
 Run: `elasticsearch`

-Tests also use data from the data-bundle-examples subrepository.
-Run: `git submodule update --init`

 #### CI/CD with Travis CI
 We use [Travis CI](https://travis-ci.org/HumanCellAtlas/data-store) for continuous integration testing and